Vic Miller: Political career

 Miller was originally elected to the Kansas House in 1978 from the 53rd House district, serving from 1979 to 1984.
 In 1984, he ran for the Kansas State Senate in the 18th Senate district, but was defeated by Republican Jeanne Hoferer.
 After leaving the House in 1984, he served as a County Commissioner in Shawnee County, Kansas, then as a Topeka Municipal Court Judge.

 In 2016, he re-entered the legislature, winning election to the 58th House district.
-He served one term there before being appointed to the 18th Senate district in January of 2019, after the seat was left vacant when Laura Kelly resigned to serve as Governor of Kansas.
+He served one term there before being appointed to the 18th Senate district in January 2019, after the seat was left vacant when Laura Kelly resigned to serve as Governor of Kansas.
 Miller finished out the remaining two years of Kelly's term, and then returned to his House seat, successfully running for the House in 2020.
 During his tenure in the Kansas Senate, he served as Ranking Minority Member of the Senate Judiciary Committee.
 In 2024, he ran for the 19th Senate district, but he lost in the Democratic primary.